Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders

 The {\em TBabs} model describes X-ray absorption along the line of sight in the interstellar medium.
 It has a single free parameter, the hydrogen column density ($N_H$) \citep{wilms2000absorption}.

 Our study aims to develop an encoder to generate spectral parameters from input spectra.
 We enforce physical constraints on the latent space to overcome the limitations of an autoencoder's non-physical latent space by training the autoencoder in two steps.
 The first is to train the decoder on labelled synthetic data using supervised learning, where the input is spectral parameters, and the output is reconstructed spectra.
-Then, we use the decoder to train the encoder with unlabelled observations and the trained decoder, which conditions the latent space on the physical parameters.
+Then, we train the encoder with unlabelled observations and the trained decoder, which conditions the latent space on the physical parameters.

 Our model has two advantages by incorporating this physical constraint on the latent space.
 Firstly, the encoder can learn to encode the physical parameters directly from the input spectra without first learning abstract representations.
 Secondly, the decoder can rapidly create synthetic spectra given a set of physical parameters, which could be used to interpolate grids generated by computationally expensive models, such as XSTAR \citep{bautista2001xstar}, bypassing the model by emulating the output to accelerate fitting times.